 What is a Rotary Evaporator?

 A rotary evaporator is an indispensable equipment for the processes of evaporation, concentration, crystallization, drying, separation, and solvent recovery in many fields, and it is mainly used for continuous distillation of large amounts of volatile solvents under reduced pressure.
 It can be said that a rotary evaporator has a great number of applications.
-Specifically, it can be used in the small and pilot experiments and production in the biological, pharmaceutical, chemical and even food-making industries.
+Not only can it be used in the small and pilot experiments, but it can be applied in the production in the biological, pharmaceutical, chemical and even food-making industries.

-Because of so many applications of a rotary evaporator, it’s quite popular these days.
+Because of so many applications, a rotary evaporator has been quite well-received these days.

 Can a Rotary Evaporator Remove Water?

 A rotary evaporator is an equipment that can separate different kinds of substances out of the mixtures or concentrate materials.
 Therefore, a rotary evaporator can be used to remove water.